pangers/Intelligence-iOS-Framework/README.md

 *NOTE:* The below methods will either return a User object or an Error object (not both) depending on whether the request was successful.

-These errors will usually have the domain 'IdentityError'.

 #### Login ####

 If you have a registered account on the Phoenix platform you will be able to login to that account using the 'login' method: